RBGOLab/Enhancer-drug-target-pipeline/README.md

 # Enhancer Drug Targets
 Scripts used for identification of ovarian cancer subtype specific drug targets using epigenomic and transcriptomic data from **Paper reference**.
-Example input and output files are provided, and comprehensive isntructions for each script and the pipeline steps which the correspond to are shown below
+Example input and output files are provided, and comprehensive isntructions for each script and the pipeline steps which the correspond to are outlined below.

 ![Pharmacogenomics Pipeline](https://github.com/RBGO-Lab/EnhancerDrugTargetPipeline/blob/main/Figure1.png)
 TF target pipeline